Shopify/theme-sync/anatomy.md

 TideSDK apps are basically HTML running in a webkit browser, with a `Ti` js object available in the global scope with allows access to system functionality.
 A good analogy is phonegap for the desktop.

-Files for the app generally live under `Resources`.
+Files for the app live under `Resources` - paths are relative to that.

 `index.html` The core of the app, this loads first, and behaves how you would expect a regular HTML page loaded in a browser to behave.
 This is where you would start.
 Contains markup for the app, as well as some templates which we pull in as needed.